Goronwy ap Tudur Hen: Service to the English crown

 Goronwy ap Tudur Hen was Lord of Penmynydd and a soldier in the service of the English crown.
 He joined King Edward II of England for his invasion of Scotland in 1314 as part of the First War of Scottish Independence, which included service at the Battle of Bannockburn in June of that year.
 In 1316, a rebellion took place in Glamorgan under the leadership of Llywelyn Bren, at the same time Edward was campaigning in Scotland.

 Despite this, there was little concern that it would spread to North Wales, with the royal officials instead concerned with the threat of invasion from Ireland.
 Some 1,500 troops were summoned from the area to support the King, and among those leading those troops were Iorweth ap Gruffudd, Gruffudd Llwyd and his cousin Goronwy ap Tudur Hen.
 After these troops, under the command of Gruffudd Llwyd, moved to Chester, they were dismissed on 4 August 1316 to return to North Wales in order to protect the area from the Irish threat.

 Goronwy and his troops were again summoned into the King's service to retake Berwick in 1319, after Scottish forces had taken it a year earlier.
 The majority of the forces from Wales came from the southern Marcher Lords, but Goronwy, Gruffudd Llwyd and Hywel ap Gruffudd ap Geruath led those from the northern part of the country.
 Around the same time, as a yeoman of the king, Goronwy was made forester of Snowdon.
 He remained loyal to Edward II, but following the king's death, he resumed service to Edward III.

 Goronwy married Gwerfyl ferch Madog, daughter of Madog ap Iorwerth, 3rd Baron of Hendwr.
-Goronwy and Gwerfyl had three sons, Tudur, Hywel, and Gruffydd.
+Goronwy and Gwerfyl had three sons, Tudur, Hywel, and Gruffudd.

 Goronwy was interred after his death in the west wall of the Franciscan Llanfaes Friary near Bangor, Gwynedd on 11 December 1331.
 His father had overseen the reconstruction efforts of the friary, and in 1311 was the first of the family to be placed there following his death.

-Other members of the family were placed there following death, until some were moved following the Dissolution of the Monasteries under the Church of England imposed by King Henry VIII of England, with Goronwy's being moved to St Gredifael's Church, Penmynydd, where his tomb lies.

 Legacy

 Goronwy's eldest son Hywel ap Goronwy joined the priesthood, and became a canon of Bangor Cathedral.
 In 1357, Hywel became the Archdeacon of Anglesey.
-Gruffydd drowned in 1344.
+Gruffudd drowned in 1344.

-Goronwy ap Tudur Hen was one of the direct ancestors of the Royal House of Tudor.

-His son, Tudur ap Goronwy, became a knight in the service of Edward III, and was the grandfather of Owain ap Maredudd ap Tudur (through his son, Maredudd ap Tudur, grandson to Goronwy ap Tudur Hen).
-Owain Anglicised his name, becoming Owen Tudor, and was himself the grandfather of King Henry VII of England, the founder of the House of Tudor.